9 Must-Visit Auckland Wineries & Vineyards For Wine Lovers

 Man O’ War Vineyards

 Since established in 1993, Man O’ War Vineyards has grown into a top producer in the Waiheke Island region.
 Throughout the years, Man O’ War Vineyards has perfected their Pinot Gris and Rose.
-It also produces a very distinct Sauvignon Blanc that’s unmistakably Man O’ War.
+It also produces a distinct Sauvignon Blanc that’s unmistakably Man O’ War.

 The climate on Waiheke is perfect for the production of Chardonnay and Syrah.
 Man O’ War takes full advantage by producing some of the finest in New Zealand.
 They’re also known for their signature Bordeaux Blends.